Notes on the Geography of Oklahoma: Norman 5: Housing the Dallas Generation

 The same house a decade later (2009).
 Amazing, the difference plants can make.

-Houses in the neighborhood wage combat by column.
+Houses in the neighborhood wage status combat.

 Mind the spiral chimney.